alirezakohandani/Ticketing/README.md

 5- Admins who are permission to give ticket answers:
-- They can see a list of available tickets with pending status. http://test.com/api/v1/admin/tickets

-method => Get
+- They can see a list of available tickets with pending status. http://test.com/api/v1/admin/tickets method => Get
--They can change the type of ticket. http://test.com/api/v1/admin/ticket/change/type
+- They can change the type of ticket. http://test.com/api/v1/admin/ticket/change/type

 method => Put